entur/jwt-resource-server/jwt-server/jwt-verifier/README.md

 Essentially this allows a single JWK instance to be shared within a single JVM.

+## Usage
+Create an instance of `JwtVerifier` per application-context.
+Instances of `JwtVerifier` cache the public keys (JWK) necessary to validate access-tokens and are thread-safe.

 ## Details
 The JWK cache behaves in a __lazy, proactive__ way: